thinkcompute/thinkcompute.github.io/think_and_compute/05-ordered-structures.md

 name: py-list-creation
 linenos: True
 caption: |
     How Python allows us to create and handle lists – with numbers and strings.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/list_instructions.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/list_instructions.py>`.
 ---
 my_first_list = list()  # this creates a new list